drburke3/FastMagnitudeComparator/docs/info.md

 ## External hardware

-Means to supply appropiate with words (in this instance one 8b byte) and read back GT, EQ, LT signals.
+Means to supply appropiate width words (in this instance one 8b byte) and read back GT, EQ, LT signals.